-For those lucky enough to have a significant other, loving family, or trusty mentor, memories of the past are more about people than popular songs and trends.
-The truths in a song like "Remember When" point back to when a grandparent's own children were small.
+For those of us lucky enough to have a significant other, loving family or trusty mentor, memories of the past are more about people than popular songs and trends.
+The truths in a song like "Remember When" may remind a grandparent of when their own children were small.
 Or maybe nostalgia points back farther to when Grandma and Grandpa first met at a local cotton mill.
-Through this scope, Jackson's song captures the best kind of memories of decades passed, turning his life story into something that's been lived by many of his fellow Southerners.
+Through this scope, Jackson's song captures the best kind of memories of decades past, presenting parts of his life story as something that's been lived by many of his fellow Southerners.

 A Legacy Artist's Lasting Hit

-By the time "Remember When" topped the charts in 2003, country music had changed drastically since Jackson's heyday.
+By the time "Remember When" topped the charts in 2003, country music had changed drastically from Jackson's '90s heyday.
 Suddenly, hits were hard to come by for traditional-minded artists, unless a song really spoke to the public.
-Fortunately for Jackson, his early-aughts output included a couple of songs that stroked the heartstrings of old-school and mainstream fans.
+Fortunately for Jackson, his early-aughts output included a couple of songs that strummed the heartstrings of old-school and mainstream fans.

 First came "Where Were You (When the World Stopped Turning)," a reaction to the 9/11 tragedy that put human sorrow ahead of politics.
-Jackson could've hung up his hat for good after the 2001 CMAs and fully deserved his Country Music Hall of Fame induction off that night, paired with his prior hits.
+Jackson could've hung up his hat for good after the 2001 CMAs and fully deserved his Country Music Hall of Fame induction based off that night, paired with his prior hits.

-Nationwide catharsis and a song about long-time personal relationships hardly compare thematically, but the same honesty and integrity that made Jackson's voice the right one to lament one of America's greatest tragedies helped make "Remember When" a relatable and still relevant number one hit.
+Nationwide catharsis and a song about long-term personal relationships hardly compare thematically, but the same honesty and integrity that made Jackson's voice the right one to lament one of America's greatest tragedies helped make "Remember When" a relatable and still relevant No. 1 hit.

 The "Livin' On Love" and "Chattahoochee" singer was as much of a traditionalist in his heyday as a Chris Stapleton or Margo Price are today.
 Fame was no compromise, forcing a Newnan country boy to go uptown.
-Instead, Jackson helped Clint Black, George Strait, and other famous peers bring a sense of the great storytelling that long defined country music to the mainstream.
+Instead, Jackson helped Clint Black and other famous peers bring back the great storytelling that once defined country music to the masses.
 Whether he sang carefree songs about the "Summertime Blues" or poured his heart and personal life into memorable lyrics, Jackson always served up something undeniably country.